Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Albergue and Café Restaurante Mirás in Sigüeiro on day eight of the Camino InglésAlbergue and Café Restaurante Mirás

-In another few hundred meters, come to the bridge and cross the Río Tambre on the N-550.
+After another few hundred meters, come to the bridge and cross the Río Tambre on the N-550.
 Day eight on the Camino Inglés essentially follows the path of the N-550, but only rarely walks along it, except for brief sections.

 Day Eight of the Camino Inglés Crosses the Río TambreDay Eight of the Camino Inglés Crosses the Río Tambre

-Once leaving the river, the Camino climbs slowly and steadily in the next four kilometers.
+Once leaving the river, the Camino climbs slowly and steadily over the next four kilometers.
 This does not feel all that strenuous, at least it didn't for me.
 It is the uphills later in the day that felt harder and steeper to me.

 Walk only about 150 meters from the N-550 and you make a left turn in O Valado, shown here.